MiguelBennu/SimpleTodoExtended/README.md

 * [X] Splah Screen

-  Give I can see this being very useful with the following added features
+  I can see this being very useful with the following added features
   - Update entry can be refined to allow duplicate entries
   - Picture functionality - Tak a picture and attach to the task
   - Alarm/notification if completion date is past due